 We can take this a step further, using the time bar’s ‘play’ function – showing chains of transactions form around specific accounts:

-The examples above showcase just a few of the ways link analysis can clarify complex and dense cryptocurrency transaction data, making it easier for organizations to identify high-risk activity on their networks.
+The examples above showcase just a few of the ways cryptocurrency data visualization can clarify complex and dense transaction data, helping to identify high-risk activity.

-If you’d like to learn more about link analysis or try visualizing your own cryptocurrency data, we’d love to hear from you.
+If you’d like to learn more about graph visualization or build your own cryptocurrency data visualization, we’d love to hear from you.
 Get in touch or request a free trial of KeyLines and ReGraph – our graph visualization toolkits.